celestiaorg/celestia-app/docs/architecture/adr-009-proof-size-analysis.md

 ## Context

- Is it worth it to change non-interactive default rules as a follup up of ADR 008 [Link??????] to decrease the padding?
+ Is it worth it to change non-interactive default rules as a follow-up of [ADR 008](./adr-008-square-size-independent-message-commitments.md)  to decrease the padding?
 The downside is that the message inclusion proof size will not be as efficient in big square sizes.

 - Inter-message padding can be reduced if we can change the non-interactive default rules from this: